Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 • Inspect the air filter

-Proper kart tire pressure is essential for not only handling purposes but also to avoid damage to the kart’s steering.
+Proper kart tire pressure is essential for good handling.
 Pressures are finicky because it depends on the weather, race length, and driver weight.
 But in most cases, 10-13 psi is a good range to remember.
 Make sure to keep your tire pressure gauge handy at all times!

-Every track you visit will be different with wildly different layouts, corners, top speeds, and other nuances.
+Every track you visit will be different, in terms of layouts, corners, top speeds, and other nuances.
 There’s a reason kart races often take a whole weekend, much like other motorsports, because you really need to dedicate at least a day to simply practicing on the new turf.

 Kart Adjustments & Practicing At Your Own Track

 Not only that, but you’ll need to make adjustments to your kart to get the best performance out of it for that specific track.
-Tuning your engine, stiffening the chassis just that touch more, and tightening the steering column can give you that edge, and you can’t get things right without driving the circuit for yourself and easing into it.
+Tuning your engine or stiffening the chassis just that touch more can give you that edge you need to go faster on track, and you can’t get things right without driving the circuit for yourself and understanding what you need to do.

 Aside from racing, simply practicing your own drive at a local track will drastically improve your karting skills.
 It’ll also allow you to let loose and enjoy the art of driving your own rig without having to worry about the pressures of racing!